Snowflake-Labs/icetire/README.md

 #### Spark Notebook fail when using JDK 11 ####

-The May 19 update of Snowtire installs JDK 11, which is incompatible with Spark 2.4.
+The May 19 update of Icetire installs JDK 11, which is incompatible with Spark 2.4.
 You may see the following stack when trying to run your spark notebooks:

 ```
 y4JJavaError: An error occurred while calling o84.showString.